Dog or Cat Teeth Cleanings in Lowell, IN

 A professional dog or cat dental cleaning removes not only the visible plaque and tartar on the teeth surfaces but also the bacteria under the gums.
 This eliminates potential sources of infection to the mouth and other organs and protects your pet from pain and tooth loss.

-Schedule an Appointment Today at Lowell Animal Hospital
+Contact Us or Visit Us Today at Lowell Animal Hospital